What Causes Fibromyalgia Night Sweats and Hot Flashes?

 It’s important to consult your doctor about other possible conditions that might be masked by your fibromyalgia, since temperature sensitivity can point to a range of underlying illnesses.

-Once your doctor has ensured that there are no other conditions to treat, you can work together to create a plan that involves helpful medication, behavioural therapy, and compensatory strategies to regain control over your physical comfort.
+Once your doctor has ensured that there are no other conditions to treat, you can work together to create a plan that involves helpful medication, behavioral therapy, and compensatory strategies to regain control over your physical comfort.